amomen9/SQLServer-DBA-Tools/README.md

 please refer to the README.md file included in its folder.
 - The scripts are not pretty much optimized where they don't need to be.
 - I will gladly write scripts for you if you wish.
+- If you like the codes, please spread the word and connect me on linkedin at https://www.linkedin.com/in/ali-momen
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/

 ## Contained Scripts